Can Cats Drink Pedialyte? What You Need to Know!

 Pedialyte is also a common alternative to sports drinks among athletes because it contains less sugar than popular sports drinks.
 It is most often used in an oral, liquid form but also comes in powdered varieties and many different flavors.
-When using it for your cat, you’ll want to use a form with no flavoring and as little sugar as possible.
+When using it for your cat, you’ll want to use a form with no flavoring and no artificial sweeteners.

 There are many reasons that your cat could become dehydrated, including serious illnesses like kidney disease or diabetes.
-Diabetes is especially problematic in cats and can easily cause dehydration, as high levels of glucose in their system can cause excess urination.
+Diabetes is especially problematic in cats and can easily cause dehydration, as high levels of glucose in their system can cause excess urination and dilute urine.

 For mild cases of dehydration, Pedialyte can be a great home remedy and quickly help your cat or kitten replenish vital electrolytes, but in more severe cases, it’s definitely recommended to seek out a veterinarian.